worghet/P07___LOWRAD/README.md

-### note: build zip is too big to release here - contact me if you want it (or build it urself w electron)
+### note: build zip is too big to release here - contact me if you want it :)

 - - -